Zum Seiteninhalt springen

 May 2024:

 SAGA’s asynchronous virtual brainstorm took place online on May 16-17, 2024.
-The workshop was a call to action for professionals, especially those working in the administration and governance of research institutions, to engage in an international co-creation process to develop a white paper for a feasible action plan template that will be used to equip research institutions with knowledge and strategies to implement changes in their respective research evaluation systems and organizational processes.
+The workshop served as a call to action for professionals—particularly those involved in the administration and governance of research institutions—to engage in an international co-creation process aimed at developing a white paper and a practical action plan template.
+This template will support research institutions in implementing changes to their research assessment systems and organizational processes.
 Take a look at the agenda.
 More information here.

 February 2024: